mobilejazz/harmony-reference/datasource.md

 ### Query

-A `Query` object itself defines intrinsically how data must be manipulated, containing inside all parameters required to execute the action.
+A [`Query`](query.md) object itself defines intrinsically how data must be manipulated, containing inside all parameters required to execute the action.

-Default existing queries:

-- `VoidQuery`: Empty query.
-- `IdQuery<T>` (Swift) or `ByIdentifierQuery<T>` (Kotlin) : Query by Id.
-- `AllObjectsQuery`: Generic query to define the action of manipulating all objects.
-- `ObjectQuery<T>`: A query containing an object of type T.
-- `ArrayQuery<T>`: A query containing an array of objects of type T.

-It is the developer responsibility to use the above listed queries or create new queries for all the specified actions in his project.
+For more information, read the [`Query`](query.md) reference.

 ### API